EBIO5460Fall2021/class-materials/skills_tutorials/git01_setup.md

 ## Set up a test Git repository (or two)

 First test that everything works.
 Do this directly from your personal GitHub account (i.e. not from the class organization at this stage), setting up public repos each time.
 Follow the directions in [Happy Git with R Chapter 9](http://happygitwithr.com/push-pull-github.html).
 Don't worry about understanding what is going on too much at this stage.
 Just follow the directions and type carefully (or copy and paste).
-Go all the way to the end, including deleting the test repo.
-BEWARE: a few details have changed:

-* In section 9.3 it says "you will be challenged for your GitHub username and password".
-GitHub has recently changed it's authentication process and traditional passwords are no longer used for this step, as explained [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line).
-Instead of entering a traditional password you must now enter your "personal access token" (PAT).
-Here's what you need to do:
-  * Follow the directions [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for setting up a personal access token:
-    * Where it asks to "Give your token a descriptive name", you could call it "Git repo interface"
-    * Where it asks for an expiration, choose indefinitely or the largest possibility
-    * Where it asks for scope, select "repo"
-  * Now you can enter your PAT when asked for a password at the command line.
-* In section 9.5, if you find your cached credentials don't "just work" I suggest setting up cached credentials for HTTPS access because it is simpler than SSH keys.
-But you can certainly set up SSH keys if you prefer.
+Before you do the last part of Chapter 9 (which is to delete the test repository), follow the directions in [Chapter 10](http://happygitwithr.com/credential-caching.html) to cache credentials (username and password) for https (you can alternatively [set up SSH keys](https://happygitwithr.com/ssh-keys.html) if you prefer).
+Then go back to Chapter 9 to follow directions to delete the test repo from both GitHub and your computer.

 Now we're going to do that all again but this time with RStudio.
 Follow the directions in [Happy Git with R Chapter 12](http://happygitwithr.com/rstudio-git-github.html).
 Finish by cleaning up as directed.